 For Canadian users, who have any queries or need any assistance in regards to Facebook, they can contact the Facebook help center.
 Users should log in to their account, select the question mark inside a dark circle on the top right corner of the screen, click it then select “report a problem” from the drop-down menu.

 Facebook problems in real time

 Is Facebook down?
-In this page you can find the latest problems involving Facebook as reported by our users.
-Thanks to our technology, we are able to detect Facebook problems in real time and as experienced by our users.
+On this page, you can find the latest problems involving Facebook as reported by our users.
+Thanks to our technology, we are able to detect Facebook problems in real-time and as experienced by our users.